marcov/weather-station/install.md

 sudo apt-get install nginx-light

-# Use sites-enabled / available from git repo!
+---> Use sites-enabled / available from this git repo!

+# Other
+sudo pip3 install pycurl